candlepin/candlepin.github.io/README.md

 heirarchy, Jekyll will issue a warning when it is rendering the site.

 # Deployment
 1. Submit your changes as a PR.
-The Travis continuous integration hook will run automatically.
+The GitHub Actions continuous integration hook will run automatically.
 If the build fails, correct it.
 Otherwise, when the PR is merged into master, a webhook will inform Openshift and Openshift will rebuild and deploy the application.
 Just for reference, the webhook URL can be found in the Openshift console by going to the "Configuration" tab for a BuildConfig.
 The secret to use can be found under the "triggers" section if